 - In most instances, your record does not go away automatically after the passage of time. - The procedures differ depending on the type of record, but most require you to take at least some action.
-However, as we'll discuss, there are a couple procedures in which sealing is intended to be automatic. - Eligibility is limited. - Eligibility and process for having your record sealed is specifically defined by statute. - They both can change if the legislature decides to make changes. - More types of adult convictions are now eligible to be sealed than in previous years. - However, certain types of records are almost never eligible, such as conviction records involving sexual assault or other crimes of violence.
+However, as we'll discuss, there are a couple procedures in which sealing is intended to be automatic. - Eligibility is limited. - Eligibility and process for having your record sealed is specifically defined by statute. - They both can change if the legislature decides to make changes.
+The next round of changes will go into effect on July 1, 2025. - More types of adult convictions are now eligible to be sealed than in previous years. - However, certain types of records are almost never eligible, such as conviction records involving sexual assault or other crimes of violence.